whetstoneresearch/doppler-indexer-rs/docs/DECODING.md

 - Uses Snappy compression for output parquet files
 - Processes data in block ranges matching the configured `parquet_block_range`
 - Factory addresses are cached per range to avoid repeated lookups

+### Column Index Batch Updates

+For "once" call decoding, column indexes (which track decoded function columns per file) are updated in a **batch** after all concurrent decoding tasks complete.
+This prevents race conditions where multiple tasks might simultaneously read, modify, and overwrite the same index file.

+The flow during catchup:
+1. All "once" call files are processed concurrently via JoinSet
+2. Each task returns its column index info (contract name, file name, decoded columns)
+3. After all tasks complete, indexes are grouped by contract and batch-written sequentially
+4. A single log message confirms the final index state for each contract

+This design ensures data integrity without sacrificing parallelism during the catchup phase.

 ### Concurrency Configuration